shioyama/mobility/README.md

 gem 'mobility', '~> 0.1.10'
 ```

-To translate attributes on a model, you must include (or extend) `Mobility`,
+To translate attributes on a model, include (or extend) `Mobility`, then call
-then call `translates` passing in one or more attributes as well as a hash of
+`translates` passing in one or more attributes as well as a hash of options.
-options, including the backend to use.
-(See [Defining Backend
-Attributes](#attributes) below.)

 ### ActiveRecord (Rails)